rustyscreeps/screeps-arena-starter-rust/README.md

-# screeps-starter-rust
+# screeps-arena-starter-rust

-Starter Rust AI for [Screeps][screeps], the JavaScript-based MMO game.
+Starter Rust AI for [Screeps: Arena][screeps-arena], the JavaScript-based programming strategy game.

-This uses the [`screeps-game-api`] bindings from the [rustyscreeps] organization.
+This uses the [`screeps-arena-game-api`] bindings from the [rustyscreeps] organization.

-It's also recommended to use [`cargo-screeps`] for uploading the code.
+It's also recommended to use [`cargo-screeps`] for building the code.

 The documentation is currently a bit sparse.
-API docs which list functions one can use are located at https://docs.rs/screeps-game-api/.
+API docs which list functions one can use are located at https://docs.rs/screeps-arena-game-api/.

 Almost all crates on https://crates.io/ are usable (only things which interact with OS apis are broken).